-Climate change is the long-term changes to the earth’s climate, including wind patterns, temperature, rain, snowfall, etc. The world has warmed its temperature approximately by 0.85oC in the last 130 years, and it has been successively warmer than any preceding decade, each of three previous three decades since 1850.
+Climate change refers to long-term changes in the earth’s climate, including wind patterns, temperature, rain, snowfall, etc. The world has warmed its temperature by approximately 0.85oC in the last 130 years, and it has been successively warmer than any preceding decade, each of the three previous decades since 1850.

 Do these two differ from each other?
-What is the relationship between these two issues in the health of planet earth and the impacts on the living and non-living creatures?
+What is the relationship between these two issues in the health of planet Earth and the impacts on living and non-living creatures?

 Average Temperatures And Temperature Extremes